Lean Startup: Meaning, Benefits, Example, Characteristics, and Lean Startup Vs. Traditional Startup

 How to implement the lean startup

-• Step 2: Build Your Minimum Viable Product (MVP) – Create the simplest version of your product that can test your core value hypothesis.
-This could be a landing page, a demo video (like Dropbox’s early explainer), a concierge service, or a basic software prototype.
+• Step 2 — Build your Minimum Viable Product (MVP): Develop the simplest version of your product that can test your core value hypothesis.
+This could be a landing page, a demo video (such as early product explainers), a concierge-style service, or a basic prototype.
+The purpose of an MVP is to learn, not to impress.
+Select the format that helps validate your riskiest assumption with minimal effort.

-• Step 5: Iterate and Scale – Repeat the loop.
-As hypotheses are validated, gradually add features and resources.
+• Step 5 — Iterate and scale: Continue the Build–Measure–Learn cycle.
+As hypotheses are validated, progressively add features and resources.
 Use innovation accounting to determine when growth is sustainable and the business is ready to scale.
+At this stage, you may consider options such as a business loan to support hiring, marketing, and operational expansion.

 Conclusion